• Skip to primary navigation

 flat land for chicken run installation

-Before you choose a certain type of fence and then install it, you’ll want to examine the area that you plan on putting the fence.
-Think about the way in which the land in the area is structured and what types of predators/pests you have to deal with.
+Before choosing a certain type of fence and installing it, you’ll want to examine the area you plan to put the fence.
+Think about how the land in the area is structured and what types of predators/pests you have to deal with.
 Also, think about the type of weather in the area.

 If the land has more bumps, hills or is produced with grainy soil, then you may want to install a more durable king of chicken wire fencing.
 You’ll be able to provide more protection from predators jumping over the fence and using the bumps to their advantage.
 Also, trying to install thin wire fencing may be easier in bumpy areas, but the fencing may not be able to withstand the risk of predators pushing the fence over in the grainy soil.